-The vasodilator INOpulse increased physical activity and helped maintain higher levels of exercise in people with pulmonary hypertension (PH) associated with pulmonary fibrosis (PH-PF), preliminary results from a Phase 2 trial show.
+The vasodilator INOpulse increased physical activity and helped maintain higher levels of exercise in people at risk of pulmonary hypertension (PH) associated with pulmonary fibrosis (PH-PF), preliminary results from a Phase 2 trial show.

 The results were presented in two posters at the Pulmonary Fibrosis Foundation Summit 2019, held Nov.
 7-9 in San Antonio, Texas.

 The posters were titled: “A Subgroup analysis from the randomized, double-blind, placebo-controlled study of inhaled nitric oxide (iNO) in subjects at risk of Pulmonary Hypertension associated with Pulmonary Fibrosis (PH-PF),” and “Actigraphy as a clinically meaningful endpoint to detect change after treatment with inhaled NO (30mcg/kg-IBW/hr) in patients at risk of Pulmonary Hypertension associated with Pulmonary Fibrosis.”